Black, brown, white, pied

 3. Both Parent Breeds of the Cava-Tzu Have Royal Blood

-As a result, your Cava-Tzu may be prone to putting on airs.
-These dogs definitely consider themselves special, and if you earn their favor, they may just let you live (or allow you to give them a treat).
+As a result, these dogs definitely consider themselves special, and if you earn their favor, they may just let you live (or allow you to give them a treat).

 Cava-Tzus, on the other hand, love to please.
 They have enough in their noggins to pick up commands quickly and easily, but instead of seeing how far they can push you, they’re more likely to try to earn your favor by being totally obedient.